Ng-KokWah/Chat-Bot-Clone-Without-Framework-ASP.NET-MVC/README.md

 # Chat-Bot-Clone-Without-Framework-ASP.NET-MVC

-After you download the app:
+After you download the project:
 1) Open ChatBot.sln to open the project in Visual Studio
 2) Open Views > ChatBot > Bot.cshtml
 3) Run the application